qinghaoh/qinghaoh.github.io/_posts/2020-08-18-bit-manipulation.markdown

 ### Trie

-It's a more intuitive way to process the numbers bit by bit.
+It's more intuitive to process the numbers bit by bit.

 [Maximum XOR of Two Numbers in an Array][maximum-xor-of-two-numbers-in-an-array]